 Frequently Asked Questions (FAQs)

-How long is the credit repair process?
+How long is the credit restoration process?

-How much does credit repair cost?
+How much does credit restoration cost?

-Does credit repair guarantee 100% removal?
+Does credit restoration guarantee 100% removal?

 Credit Recovery Group complies with the Federal Trade Commission, State, and Local government regulations and the Credit Repair Organization Act, in that we cannot, by law, guarantee a specific outcome or result.
 However, we do promise to legally do everything possible on your behalf to restore your good credit.